 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 The Town, like other state agencies and political subdivisions, uses fund accounting to ensure and demonstrate compliance with finance related legal requirements.
 Governmental funds are used to account for essentially the same functions reported as governmental activities in the entity-wide financial statements.
 However, unlike the entity-wide financial statements, the governmental fund financial statements focus on near-term inflows and outflows of spendable resources.
 They also focus on the balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating the Town's near-term financing requirements.
 This approach is known as using the flow of current financial resources measurement focus and the modified accrual basis of accounting.
 These statements provide a detailed short-term view of the Town's finances that assists in determining whether there will be adequate financial resources available to meet the current needs of the Town.
 All of the funds of the Town are governmental funds as opposed to enterprise funds.
-The Town's only major governmental fund is the general fund.
-All other funds maintained by the Town, including the accommodations tax fund, police and drug seizure fund, and victim's assistance fund, are considered non-major.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and collectively for the non-major governmental funds.
+The Town's three major governmental funds are the general fund, victim's assistance fund, and hospitality fund.
+All other funds maintained by the Town, including the accommodations tax fund and the police and drug seizure fund, are considered non-major.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, victim's assistance fund, hospitality fund and collectively for the remaining non-major governmental funds.